- To promote high professional and ethical standards of business practice

 - Scientific or academic papers presented at a conference and published in the official conference proceedings are regarded as scientific debate and outside the scope of this Code of Practice.

-- Stock swaps are allowed if they are carried out as part of a clinical trial or a documented agreement.
+- Stock swaps are only allowed if they are carried out as part of a clinical trial or a documented agreement.

 - No more than 10 single samples or one standard pack of any product should be left with customers – which is enough to allow a simple evaluation.